Programs

 PAHA programs are recorded.
 DVDs of the programs can be checked out from the Archives at Cubberley Center, Room-7.
 Recordings of our programs, titled "Heritage", are broadcast on local cable public access Channels 28 and 30 on various days and times.
 They are simultaneously streamed on the Media Center web site www.midpenmedia.org - check web site for schedule.

-If you missed the January 28, 2024 program, Palo Alto and the World 100 years ago: Scenes and Events of 1924 with historian Steve Staiger, you can find the video at Vimeo.
+If you missed the May 5, 2024 program, The 28th Centennial Plaque and Historic Preservation Awards, you can find the video at Vimeo.

 Also on the Vimeo site you will find programs from past seasons, including the December 2021 program Life in the Frank Lloyd Wright Hanna House with Karen Holman and John Hanna, and PART: Palo Alto "Rapid" Transit with PAHA Historian Steve Staiger presented in January 2022.